jeremenichelli/jeremenichelli.github.io/_posts/2016-04-04-always-animate-translate-instead-of-positions.md

 ## User experience and animation times

 Still the transition duration is **600ms** and that is too much.
-Users expect a micro animations like this one to finish in **~350ms**, other way they will feel they are waiting for it.
+Users expect micro animations like this one to finish in **~350ms**, other way they will feel they are waiting for it.

 If you want to create a nice *but not immediate* animation is better to add a subtle delay to it.